-We have assessed your request in line with the provisions of the Freedom of Information Act 2000 (FOIA) and are able to provide the information below.
+In assessing your request in line with the provisions of the Freedom of Information Act 2000 (FOIA), we are able to provide the information below.

 Incident reports are provided to the CAA under the terms of the Mandatory Occurrence Reporting (MOR) scheme, as described under Article 226 of the Air Navigation Order 2009 (ANO).
 Each report made is reviewed and, where appropriate, further investigation carried out and action taken.